serrynaimo/http-status-singlish/README.md

 The request entity has a media type which the server or resource does not support.
 For example, the client uploads an image as image/svg+xml, but the server requires that images use a different format.

 ### 416 Requested Range Not Satisfiable
+> Eh.
+Can only find this much nia.

 The client has asked for a portion of the file (byte serving), but the server cannot supply that portion.
 For example, if the client asked for a part of the file that lies beyond the end of the file.

 ### 417 Expectation Failed